 Our short-term purchase obligations primarily include contractual arrangements in the form of purchase orders with suppliers.
-As of December 31, 2023, such purchase obligations were \$72,958.
+As of December 31, 2024, such purchase obligations were \$103,255.
 For debt obligations, see Note 8, Revolving Loan, and for operating and finance lease obligations, see Note 19, Leases.

-We know of no current or pending demands on, or commitments for, our liquid assets that will materially affect our liquidity.
+We are not aware of any current or pending demands on, or commitments for, our liquid assets that will materially affect our liquidity.

-There were no material changes during the year ended December 31, 2023 outside the ordinary course of business in the specified contractual obligations set forth in our Annual Report on Form 10-K for the year ended December 31, 2022 other than the reduction of the contingent consideration liabilities to \$100.
+There were no material changes during the year ended December 31, 2024 outside the ordinary course of business in the specified contractual obligations set forth in our Annual Report on Form 10-K for the year ended December 31, 2023.